 Phase 1: Initial Fact Finding

-Our Recommendations
+Phase 2: Our Recommendations

 The work of the CAT is forward-looking and focused on promoting resilience and recovery capabilities for our state.

-We owe it to our community to do everything we can to reduce the impacts of climate-related disasters like the Maui wildfires, including the environmental, economic, and community fallout that come with them.
+We owe it to our community to do everything we can to reduce the impacts of climate-related disasters like the Maui wildfires, including the environmental, economic and community fallout that come with them.
 The costs of this disaster - the precious lives lost, personal the emotional toll, the economic fallout - cannot be repeated.
-But the sobering fact is that the possibility of these kinds of climate-related disasters are part of our reality today.
+But the sobering fact is that the possibility of these kinds of climate-related disasters is part of our reality today.

-We can take action to improve our environmental, infrastructure, and economic resilience, and promote policies that will speed recovery from climate-related natural disasters.
+We can take action to improve our environmental, infrastructure and economic resilience, and promote policies that will speed recovery from climate-related natural disasters.

 It is our responsibility as a state to proactively reduce the unmanageable costs of a future climate-related disaster.
 Designing these solutions through policy change is the goal of the Climate Advisory Team.